blueboy1734/pytext-editor/README.md

 # PyText Editor #
 A text editor developed in Python using Tkinter for the GUI implementation.
-Based on online python tutorials.
+Based on online Python tutorials.